designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 to be me” at some earlier time, even if that narrative is a transient artefact that may be revised again in the future.
-These kinds of editing efforts by the brain should be interpreted as _constructors of a virtual finish line_, a functional, behavioural, temporary one, rather than a physical, permanent one, but a finish line nonetheless.
+These kinds of editing efforts by the brain should be interpreted as _constructors of a virtual finish line_, a functional, behavioural one, rather than a physical one, but a finish line nonetheless.

 One of our goals here was to understand what Dennett's arguments succeed at too.
 As with the